Local Heritage Register

 Development applications (DA) are required for all major works, regardless of heritage listing.
 For more information about DAs and exemptions please visit: Planning - City of Launceston.

-When do I need a Development Application (DA)?
+If my property is listed, when will I need a Development Application (DA)?

 Inclusion of a property on the Launceston Local Heritage List does not prevent it from a proposed development.
 Managing and conserving heritage items ensures that they retain their cultural heritage significance, and that development and work is compatible with the heritage values of the place.

 Development Applications (DA) are required for all major works, regardless of heritage listing.
-DA's are dealt with as part of the City of Launceston's planning process.
+DAs are dealt with as part of the City of Launceston's planning process.
 For more information, visit: Planning - City of Launceston.

 Maintenance works (including gardening) are usually exempt from the DA process.
-The full list of exemptions can be found under Section C6.4 of the Tasmanian Planning Scheme - State Planning Provisions (Local Historic Heritage Code) here: Tasmanian planning scheme – Tasmanian Planning Commission Website
+The full list of exemptions can be found under Section C6.4 of the Tasmanian Planning Scheme - State Planning Provisions (Local Historic Heritage Code) here: Tasmanian planning scheme – Tasmanian Planning Commission Website.

-Will Local heritage listing turn my property into a museum?
+Will local heritage listing turn my property into a museum?

 Local heritage listing does not require owners to freeze a property in time.
-In fact, the ongoing use and viability of a Local heritage place is a priority.
+In fact, the ongoing use and viability of a local heritage place is a priority.

-We recognise that change is often required to ensure Local heritage places are comfortable and useable in our modern age.
+We recognise that change is often required to ensure local heritage places are comfortable and useable in our modern age.
 Whilst normal maintenance and care is encouraged, as with any property owner.

-Will Local heritage listing devalue my property as it stands today?
+Will local heritage listing devalue my property as it stands today?

 A collective heritage ambiance has been shown to be an attraction to living or working in an area.
 Heritage buildings often hold a special appeal, whilst their rarity and authenticity are features which cannot simply be recreated.